mickaelandrieu/docs-1/doc/developper-documentation/components/renderer.md

 * Search for templates according to available adapters;
 * Render BackBee ``Page`` but also any ``ClassContent``;
-* Accept multiples rendering modes for each content to be rendered;
+* Accept multiple rendering modes for each content to be rendered;
 * Can Render only an HTML fragment;
 * Manage Web assets (CSS and Javascripts).

 ## The Big picture

-Let's start with a schema which represent the BackBee architecture of a simple page:
+Let's start with a schema that represents the BackBee architecture on a simple page:

 ![the BackBee big picture](http://i.imgur.com/sLLJ19x.png "the BackBee big picture")

-Each element have his object representation inside **BackBee core library**:
+Each element have has an objective representation inside **BackBee core library**:

  - **Site** (``BackBuilder\Site\Site``) is your application.
  - **Page** (``BackBuilder\NestedNode\Page``) represent each page of your application, for example BackBee CMS provide three pages: home page, article page and category page.
  - **Layout** (``BackBuilder\Site\Layout``) represent the layout of a page.
- - **ContentSet** (``BackBuilder\ClassContent\ContentSet``) represent the blocks/columns of layouts, which can be editables by user.
+ - **ContentSet** (``BackBuilder\ClassContent\ContentSet``) represent the blocks/columns of layouts, which can be edited by user.

-When an user access to a page, the ``Renderer::render()`` method is called.
+When an user accesses to a page, the ``Renderer::render()`` method is called.

-> During the process of rendering, three events are dispatched: ``prerender``, ``render`` and ``postrender``.
+> During the rendereing process, three events are dispatched: ``prerender``, ``render`` and ``postrender``.

 ## Renderer adapters and manageable extensions

-The BackBee Renderer Component is able to render differents templating engine thanks to Adapters.
+The BackBee Renderer Component is able to render different templating engines thanks to Adapters.
 In BackBee Standard Edition, two adapters are provided:
 * The ``PHTML`` Adapter
 * The ``Twig`` Adapter

-When BackBee try to render a content, it look for a template and then it loof for the extension of this file.
+When BackBee tries to render content, it looks for a template and then it looks for the file extension.
 If the extension file is part of the manageable extensions and if an Adapter is found for this extension, the Adapter is called to render the template with the assigned variables.

 To implement your own adapter, for [Smarty](http://www.smarty.net/) you need to implement the ``BackBee\Renderer\RendererAdapterInterface`` interface.